-In time, the school of Hippocrates won out.
-He systematized observed diseases and documented his failures and successes.
+In time, the school of Hippocrates won out, and he systematized observed diseases and documented his failures and successes.
 In that, he mirrored Aristotle as he catalogued his observances.

 Would anti-aging be considered sacrilege in Ancient Greece?

-From the point of view of ancient Greeks, all of these actions would have been construed as profane, even blasphemous.
+From the point of view of ancient Greeks, all of these actions would have been construed as profane or even blasphemous.

 For more than a millennia, Greeks believed that the Three Fates, or Moirai, determined one’s destiny or fate.
 Their work included determining a person’s precise lifespan.
 Klotho, the Spinner, spun the thread of life; Lachesis, the Apportioner, measured it and Atropos, the third Fate, cut the thread when the person’s time was up.